Honest comparison

 Groover

-Best for managed campaigns
+Best for hands-off campaigns

 Playlist Push

-Trade-off: higher minimum spend ($50+ typical).
-Less control over which curators see the track.
+Trade-off: higher minimum spend than the others.
+Per-curator cost also stretches up to €15.
+Less control over who hears the track.

 If you make afro house or deep house

-Submit one track to Rapture for €5.
+Submit one track to Rapture for €3.
 Curator listens in full within 72 hours, replies with feedback.
 Worst case you get an honest read on your track.

 Pitch a track